SpektraSystems/Building-Multi-tenant-applications-using-Hyperscale-Citus-/Exercise7.md

   ![](Images/9query.png)

-As a final demo of SQL support, we have a query which includes aggregates and window functions and it works the same in Hyperscale (Citus) as it does in PostgreSQL.
+As a final demo of SQL support, we have a query which includes aggregates and window functions that works the same in Hyperscale(Citus) as it does in PostgreSQL.
 The query ranks the ads in each campaign by the count of their impressions.

-3.In the Psql console copy and paste the following to execute a cross database aggregate query.
+3.In the bash console copy and paste the following to execute a cross database aggregate query.

 ```
 SELECT a.campaign_id,